PostgreSQL For Loop

 select * from actor(1,100);

-Postgresql for Loop without Function
+Example 3: For Loop without Function

 In PostgreSQL, we can also use a for loop without creating a function.
-Instead, we will create an anonymous block and in the block, we will define a for loop.
+Instead, we will create an anonymous block, and in the block, we will define a for loop.

 DO